DR JEAN CHENG

 Jean’s other clinical interests include the treatment of depression, anxiety (including generalised anxiety, social anxiety, panic attacks and disorder, obsessive compulsive disorder, specific phobia), eating disorders, insomnia, emotional dysregulation, anger management, and personality disorders.
-She provides therapeutic support for people facing relationship difficulties, low self-esteem, life transitions, stress and burnout, chronic low mood and apathy, chronic mild anxiety, longstanding emptiness, struggles stemming from childhood experiences, cultural displacement, loss and grief, as well as parenting challenges.
+Jean provides therapeutic support for people facing relationship difficulties, low self-esteem, life transitions, stress and burnout, chronic low mood and apathy, chronic mild anxiety, longstanding emptiness, struggles stemming from childhood experiences, cultural displacement, loss and grief, as well as parenting challenges.
 In addition, Jean provides psychotherapy to people who may not suffer from a psychological condition but who seek personal and spiritual growth.
 She believes that psychotherapy and spiritual growth complement each other – for it is only when we pay attention to our inner psychological states and what they can teach us, that we can lead a wiser and more wholesome life.

 Jean has lived in Melbourne (Australia) for 10 years and New York (United States of America) for a year.
 She is experienced with family and culture specific challenges faced by both Singaporean and expatriate populations.

 Cheng, J. & Tan, W. H. (2016).
 Emotion Regulation Skills for Primary Care Physicians.
 The Singapore Family Physician, 42(1), 21-26.

 To book an appointment with Jean, please book online or contact us: